 - Those with children $300 per dependent child.

-, which advocates said was large enough to impact the $14 trillion economy.
+The Bush stimulus program totaled about 1% of GDP, which advocates said was large enough to impact the $14 trillion economy.
 Most economists agreed that tax rebates would immediately lift consumer spending, especially if aimed at low-income families who were more likely to spend it than save it.
 For example, the 2001 rebate checks increased total consumption by 0.8% in the quarter that the checks were received and 0.6% in the subsequent quarter.

 The business tax relief gave companies an incentive to expand that year, thereby creating new jobs.

-By the time the checks arrived in taxpayers' hands, it was be late summer, too late to impact the first half of the year.
+By the time the checks arrived in taxpayers' hands, it was late summer, too late to impact the first half of the year.

 Tax rebates may not be the most efficient way to stimulate the economy.
 The biggest impact is made by increases in unemployment benefits, which produced about $1.73 in demand for every dollar spent, according to the Economy.com study.